spectrocloud/librarium/packages/docs/content/14-troubleshooting/00-palette-namespaces-podes.md

 # Palette PCG NameSpaces with Pods

-The namespace to pod mapping for Palette vSphere Gateway (PCG).
+The following table gives the  namespace to pod mapping for Palette vSphere Gateway.

 |PALETTE NAMESPACES|PODS    |
 |--|--|